-- "-" appears for a few seconds and then goes off when the engine starts. - ► "-" flashes when the engine stop switch position is changed from (Run) to (Off) position with the ignition switch on. - ▶ "-" flashes when the ignition switch is turned on with the engine stop switch 🂢 (Off) position.
+- ▶ "-" appears for a few seconds and then goes off when the engine starts. - ▶ "-" flashes when the engine stop switch position is changed from ∩ (Run) to 🔀 (Stop) position with the ignition switch in the ON position. - \blacktriangleright "-" flashes when the ignition switch is turned to the ON position with the engine stop switch \bigotimes (Stop) position.